cldr-steven-matison/Streams-Processing-Hands-on-Lab/module_1.md

 This creates a table called txn1 that points to events inside the txn1 Kafka topic.
 These events are in JSON format.
 It also defines an event_time field which is computed from the Apache Kafka Timestamps and defines a watermark of 3 seconds.
 Similarly, we need to create a txn2 table before using them in SSB.

-We are ready to query our tables:
+We are ready to query our tables.
+Create a new Job in SSB with the following SQL query:

 ``` javascript
 SELECT * FROM txn1;
 ```
-It’s as easy as querying data in a SQL database.
+Querying streaming data is now as easy as querying data in a SQL database.
 Here’s how this looks like in the SSB console.
 Events are continuously consumed from Apache Kafka and printed in the UI:

 ![13 SSB Simple Select Query](/Images/13_SSB_Simple_Select_Query.png)